YoDJDixon/CyberMoriarty-AI/README.md

 ---

+🤝 Contributing

+This project is at concept / prototype stage.
+Contributions are welcome:

+Feature suggestions

+Research ideas

+Proof-of-concepts

+---

+📜 License

+MIT License – for educational and ethical use only.
+Not allowed for illegal or unauthorized exploitation.

+---

+🧭 Author’s Note

+This project started as a college capstone and is now being developed into a responsible open-source initiative.
+The long-term vision is to contribute to the community as the foundation of Responsible AI-Offensive Cybersecurity.

+---

 ## 📂 How to Run (Prototype)
 Since this is an early prototype, many features are placeholders.
 To explore the UI locally: